Leeds weather forecast: Sunny spells but this is when rain is set to hit

 What will the weather be like tomorrow in Leeds?

-Tomorrow is set to be similar, with a mixture of sunny spells and cloud.
-However it will be slightly warmer, with peak temperatures of around 20C.
+Rain is set to return tomorrow, interspersed with sunny spells.
+Light showers will take place throughout the afternoon, with temperatures of around 15C.

 What is the long-term forecast for Leeds?

-The rest of this week is set to be a mixture of sun and cloud, with temperatures reaching 22C.
+The rest of this week is set to see a mixture of sunny spells and light showers, with temperatures ranging from 14-18C.

-However, rain is then set to return on Monday, interspersed with periods of cloud and sunny spells, with a maximum temperature of around 18C.
+According to the Met Office the second half of September is expected to see a good deal of dry and warm weather around the UK.

-According to the Met Office, the end of August into September is then likely to become more widely settled across the UK with a good deal of dry weather and sunny spells developing.
+However, spells of more changeable weather will become increasingly likely as the month progresses.

-However, occasionally the north and northwest may still be windy, with some rain at times.
+Daytime temperatures are expected to be above average overall, with some warm days across the south and east at the start of the period, and with the warmer weather spreading further north and west at times.